Best Java IDEs

 • New language feature support

-The above-mentioned features are also highly customizable, which makes IntelliJ IDEA a popular choice among beginners and experts alike.
+The above-mentioned features are also highly customizable, which makes IntelliJ IDEA a popular choice for complex enterprise development environments.
 While the IDE can be cost prohibitive for teams with small budgets, IntelliJ IDEA with JRebel is a top pick for large Java development teams.

 🧠 Further Reading: Your Guide to AI in Java IDEs